 KC: There was some dance clubs around.
 Mostly all of them had bands, but some were starting to spin records.
 I used to go to The World.
-They would have live bands, and sometimes between the bands the would spin records.
-The World was a big place off Biscayne and maybe Dixie Highway like around 163th street in an old blimp or airplane hangar.
+They would have live bands, and sometimes between the bands they would spin records.
+The World was a big place off Biscayne and maybe Dixie Highway like around 163rd street in an old blimp or airplane hangar.
 There was another place on northwest seventh avenue called The Place in an old grocery.

 Is it true you had to go through a surgery before your first tour?

 KC: My first big hit was in England and we had a tour booked for 48 shows in 28 days.
 The week before we left I had an exploratory operation, but the show must go on.

 Did you ever think you might be psychic?